yangshun/front-end-interview-handbook/contents/algorithms.md

 ## JavaScript courses

-If you want more structured algorithms practice in JavaScript, check out the following courses.
+If you want more structured algorithms practice which are targeted at JavaScript, check out the following courses.

 | Course | Reviews | Duration | Price | Contents |
 | :-- | --- | --- | --- | --- |